patschi/akvatar/docs/how-it-works.md

 # How It Works

-This document explains the complete request lifecycle of the Authentik Avatar Updater -- from login through avatar upload to backend synchronisation.
+This document explains the complete request lifecycle of the Authentik Avatar Updater, from login through avatar upload to backend synchronisation.

 ## Architecture overview